Dealin' with Gallstones: How I Handled It and Some Tips

 Percutaneous Cholecystostomy | 85% |

-When I was 31, I had this wild stomach issue that put me in the hospital.
-Hung out there for a few days while the doctors kept tabs on me.
+When I was 31, I got hit with a stomach episode so intense, I ended up in the hospital.
+I had to stay there for a few days while the medical team ran tests and kept an eye on me.

 Rock in the guts: Surgery bills